jonolehgo/COMP1511-Pokedex/README.md

   p
     Print all of the Pokemon in the Pokedex (in the order they were added) d
-    Display details of the currently selected Pokemon<br>
+    Display details of the currently selected Pokemon
   >
-    Move the cursor to the next Pokemon in the Pokedex<br>
+    Move the cursor to the next Pokemon in the Pokedex
   <
-    Move the cursor to the previous Pokemon in the Pokedex<br>
+    Move the cursor to the previous Pokemon in the Pokedex m [pokemon_id]
-  m [pokemon_id]
     Move the cursor to the Pokemon with the specified pokemon_id r
-    Remove the current Pokemon from the Pokedex<br>
-  x [seed] [factor] [how_many]
+    Remove the current Pokemon from the Pokedex x [seed] [factor] [how_many]
     Go exploring for Pokemon
   f
     Set the current Pokemon to be found c
-    Print out the count of Pokemon who have been found<br>
+    Print out the count of Pokemon who have been found t
-  t
-    Print out the total count of Pokemon in the Pokedex<br>
-  e [pokemon_A] [pokemon_B]
+    Print out the total count of Pokemon in the Pokedex e [pokemon_A] [pokemon_B]
-    Add an evolution from Pokemon A to Pokemon B<br>
+    Add an evolution from Pokemon A to Pokemon B s
-  s
-    Show evolutions of the currently selected Pokemon<br>
+    Show evolutions of the currently selected Pokemon q
-  q
     Quit
   ?